0xSero/partisia-docs/docs/node-operations/run-a-zk-node.md

 Complete the following steps:

 1. [Register](https://browser.partisiablockchain.com/contracts/01a2020bb33ef9e0323c7a3210d5cb7fd492aa0d65/registerAsZkNode)
-   as a ZK node (You need to have your https rest endpoint ready)
+   as a ZK node (You need to have your HTTPS REST endpoint ready)
 2. [Associate](https://browser.partisiablockchain.com/contracts/01a2020bb33ef9e0323c7a3210d5cb7fd492aa0d65/associateTokens)
    75 K MPC tokens to the ZK Node Registry contract
 3. Restart your node